 Lack of communication with each other

 Parents today are juggling so many responsibilities.
-Most of us have two careers in the household, combined with regular home tasks, child care, and more.
-It takes work as a couple to maintain communication in the best of times, and when a child has an eating disorder, communication can take a backseat to everything else that’s going on.
+Most parents have two careers in the household, combined with regular home tasks, child care, and more.
+It takes work as a couple to maintain communication in the best of times.
+And when a child has an eating disorder, communication can take a backseat to everything else that’s going on.

-It is important to keep communication lines open even as our children undergo treatment for eating disorders.
-We must find ways to connect at least once per day about a variety of topics in addition to the eating disorder itself.
-We need to still talk about how work is going, our other children, what is bothering us, and how we can manage household tasks.
-This connection and conversation will help us maintain engagement with each other as a couple.
+It is important to keep communication lines open even as children undergo treatment for eating disorders.
+Couples need to find ways to connect at least once per day deeply and emotionally.
+And it’s important to connect over a variety of topics in addition to the eating disorder itself.
+Couples need to talk about how work is going, other children, and how to manage household tasks.
+This connection and conversation will help you maintain engagement with each other as a couple.

-Many eating disorder specialists recommend that married parents take a vacation together or at least set up regular date nights to maintain the strength of the marriage throughout treatment.
-When we are stronger as a couple, we provide a more stable environment for our children, which benefits treatment and recovery.
+Many marriage counselors recommend that couples set up regular date nights to maintain the strength of the marriage.
+And this becomes even more important during eating disorder treatment.
+Stronger couples provide a more stable environment for children, which benefits treatment and recovery.

 Disagreements about how to manage the child’s treatment

-As a couple, we must openly acknowledge the limitations of the research surrounding eating disorder recovery.
-Some of us will chase a definitive answer, questioning every action that falls outside of tight evidence-based guidelines.
+As a couple, you must openly acknowledge the limitations of the research surrounding eating disorder recovery.
+Some parents will chase a definitive answer, questioning every action that falls outside of tight evidence-based guidelines.
 Others will seek a single authority – a therapist or treatment center – and follow their advice religiously.

 Unequal distribution of responsibility

 Inequality isn’t always bad.
-Sometimes, it reflects a beautiful balance between a couple, and agreements about how life is best managed given our individual proclivities.
-The danger in these situations is not so much the inequality itself – it is the inability of the married couple to acknowledge their different roles and to support each other in them.
-Sometimes acknowledgement is all we need, and, of course, sometimes our partner needs to take on additional responsibilities to balance things out.
-Neither can happen if we aren’t talking.
+Sometimes, it reflects a beautiful balance between a couple and agreements about how life is best managed given our individual proclivities.
+The danger in these situations is not so much the inequality itself.
+Rather, it is the inability of the married couple to acknowledge their different roles and to support each other in them.
+Often acknowledgment is more important than equality.

 When things go wrong, it is human to build a story about why they went wrong.
-Our brains really don’t like situations of uncertainty, in which we cannot identify exactly what led to the problem.
-Unfortunately, this need to tell a story most often leads to blaming of the self or others for the problem.
-In the case of eating disorders, we know that they are built on a foundation of many factors including genetics, society, and life experiences.
-No parent is responsible for an eating disorder.
+Our brains really don’t like situations of uncertainty.
+We want to define exactly what led to the problem.
+Unfortunately, this need to tell a story most often leads to blaming ourselves or others for the problem.